istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 client request headers.

 {{ warning }}
-There is no limit to the amount of custom tags that you can add.
-However, the only caveat their names be unique.
+There is no limit on the number of custom tags that you can add, but tag names must be unique.
 {{ /warning }}

 To add custom tags to your spans you must add the following yaml to your `tracing.yaml file`.